CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 cd fastq
 ```

-_Change directory into the `fastq/` folder where the sample FASTQ files and the alignment script (hisat2alignment.sh) are located._
+_Change directory into the `fastq/` folder where the sample FASTQ files and the alignment script 'hisat2alignment.sh' are located._

 ```
 #19
 ./hisat2alignment.sh
 ```

 _Runs the author's alignment script `hisat2alignment.sh`.
 This script should call `hisat2` for each sample and pipes output through `samtools` to create sorted/indexed BAM files and alignment summary statistics._
-*Script screenshot '19_hisat2.png' is available in '/Screenshots' folder for reference.*
+**Script screenshot '19_hisat2.png' is available in '/Screenshots' folder for reference.**

-## Step 6 - Install Qualimap & run RNA-seq QC
+## Step 6 - Install Qualimap & run RNA-Seq QC

-Download Qualimap from [here](http://qualimap.conesalab.org/) and keep in root directory.
+Download Qualimap v2.3 from [here](http://qualimap.conesalab.org/) and keep in root directory.

 ```
 #20